Kartheek39/shell_scripting/README.md

 # shell_scripting
 # first code testing
-# testng from  cloud to github
+# testng from cloud to repo